Wilts and Berks Canal: Operation

 Outgoing traffic consisted of corn and agricultural products, collected from the rural communities bordering the canal and taken westwards to Bristol and Bath via the Kennet and Avon Canal.
 This amounted to 11740 LT in 1843.
 In the reverse direction, coal came from the Radstock and Paulton mines in the Somerset coalfield by way of the Somersetshire Coal Canal, which joined the Kennet and Avon Canal near the Dundas Aqueduct.
-In 1837, 43642 LT of coal were transported via the Wilts & Berks from the Somerset coalfield, with 10669 LT being handled at Abingdon wharf.
-The Wilts & Berks thus became a link in the chain of canals providing a transport route between the West Country and the Midlands.
+In 1837, 43642 LT of coal were transported via the Wilts and Berks Canal from the Somerset coalfield, with 10669 LT being handled at Abingdon wharf.
+The Wilts and Berks Canal thus became a link in the chain of canals providing a transport route between the West Country and the Midlands.
 Water supply was always a problem and a reservoir was constructed near Swindon to supply the canal, now known as Coate Water.
 From the reservoir, a feeder meandered northwards and eastwards, to feed water into the canal near Marston Locks.

 Income from tolls rose from £5,523 for the first year of operation to £12,877 in 1837, after which they were affected by railway building.
 The company paid a dividend to shareholders in 1812, but decided to forego any further payments until debts had been repaid, improvements made, and issues with water supply resolved.
 This was achieved by 1831, when dividend payments resumed.
 A total of £7,000 in dividends was paid in 1837, which only represented a return of about two per cent for the shareholders.
 Other major outgoings were repayments to the Exchequer Bill Loan Commissioners, for money borrowed to finance the construction of the North Wilts Canal.
 The final payment was made in 1839.
 Income rose significantly after 1838, as they canal carried materials for building railways, but decreased again from 1842 onwards.
 The company used the unexpected windfall to build hoses, buy a wharf at Oxford, construct Tockenham Reservoir, pay off loans, and retained the rest as reserves.